Optical response of highly excited particles in a strongly correlated system: Numerical implementation

 \section{Numerical implementation}

-Let us discuss here the numerical implementation for $\sigma(\omega,t)$ only for the isotropic system in the case of a single w.f. $|\psi(t)\rangle$ and time-independent $H_0$.
+Let us discuss here the numerical implementation for $\sigma(\omega,t)$ only for the case of single wf. $|\psi(t)\rangle$ and time-independent $H_0$.
 The apparent disadvantage of the definition with Eq.~(\ref{sigtt}) is that for a fixed $t$ the evaluation of $\chi(t',t'')$ via Eq.~(\ref{jet}) requires the propagation $U(t',t'')$ for each $t''$, and finally for the numerical calculation at chosen $t_m$, $\mathcal{O}(t_m^2/\Delta t^2)$ operations are needed with $\Delta t$ being the integration time step.

 Instead it is more efficient to calculate the integral inside the matrix element, Eq.(\ref{jet}), performing discrete steps,